2014 Detroit Lions season: Game summaries

-Regular season

 Week 1: vs. New York Giants

 The Lions hosted their first opening-day Monday Night Football game since 1971, rudely welcoming the New York Giants to town.
 Matthew Stafford connected with Calvin Johnson on TD passes of 67 and 16 yards in the first quarter, giving Detroit an early 14–0 lead.
 The Giants got on the board in the second quarter with a 1-yard TD pass from Eli Manning to Larry Donnell, closing the gap to 14–7.
 Rookie kicker Nate Freese connected on field goals of 28 and 27 yards in the third quarter to extend the Lions lead to 20–7.
 An interception by Glover Quin, Detroit's second pick of the game, set up the Lions next touchdown, a 5-yard run by Stafford.
 New York narrowed the lead to 27–14 early in the fourth quarter when Rashad Jennings plunged in from a yard out, but that was as close as the Giants would get.
-Joique Bell capped the scoring with a 3-yard TD run, and the ensuing 2-point conversion made the final score 35–14.
+Joique Bell capped the scoring with a 3-yard TD run, and the ensuing two-point conversion made the final score 35–14.

 Week 2: at Carolina Panthers

 Carolina's Cam Newton made a successful comeback from a rib injury that kept him out of action in Week 1, but the story of the day was the Panthers' defense.
 Carolina forced three Detroit turnovers, two of which led to scores.
 Graham Gano opened the scoring for Carolina in the second quarter with field goals of 29 and 53 yards.
 The Lions took a 7–6 lead in the third quarter when Matthew Stafford hit fullback Jed Collins with a 1-yard TD pass.
 But the rest of the game was all Carolina.
 Newton closed the third with a 14-yard TD pass to Jason Avant to retake the lead, 13–7.
-In the fourth quarter, Jonathan Stewart found the end zone on a 2-yard TD run, with the ensuing 2-point conversion giving the Panthers a 21–7 lead.
+In the fourth quarter, Jonathan Stewart found the end zone on a 2-yard TD run, with the ensuing two-point conversion giving the Panthers a 21–7 lead.
 Gano finished the scoring with a 38-yard field goal.